miamibc/joker-telegram-bot/src/Plugin/README.md

 !temp
 ```

-And answers with weather condition from your last requested location
+Bot answers with weather condition from your last requested location.

 ```
 !temp: -6.8°C, from -10 to -4.44°С, wind 1 m/s, clouds 100%, pressure 1033 hPa, visibility 10000 m, overcast clouds in Moscow RU
 ```

+If no last location exists, bot will answer with `default` location from options.

 Data source [Openweather API](http://api.openweathermap.org)